 - a.
-Fill your Traditions flask with powder. - Adjust your Traditions powder measure to the desired charge.
-See Section XVIII. - c.
-Pour powder from your Traditions flask into the powder measure.
+Fill your Traditions flask with powder. - b.
+Adjust your Traditions powder measure to the desired charge.
+See Section XVI.

+Pour powder from your Traditions flask into the desired powder charge.
 Pour powder from the powder measure down the barrel.